-Figure 90: Self Certificate Request (2)
+Figure 87: Add Self Certificate (2)

 - 4. Check that the data displayed in the Certificate Details section is correct.
 This data is used to generate the Certificate request.
 If the data is not correct, click the "Back" button and correct the previous screen. - 5.
-If the data is correct, copy the text in the Data to supply to CA panel (including "----BEGIN CERTIFICATE REQUEST-----" and "----END CERTIFICATE REQUEST-----") to a new document in a text editor such as Notepad, and save the file. - 6.
-Click Finish to return to the Self Certificates screen.
-Your request will be listed under Self Certificate Requests. - 7.
-Apply for a Certificate: - Connect to the CA's web site. - Start the Self Certificate request procedure. - When prompted for the request data, supply the data you copied and saved in step 5 above. - Submit the CA's form. - If there are no problems, the Certificate will then be issued.

-- 8. After obtaining a new Certificate, as described above, you need to upload it the Broadband VPN Gateway. - Return to the Self Certificates screen. - In the Self Certificate Requests list, select the request matching this certificate. - Click the Upload Certificate button.
-You will see a screen like the one below.
+If the data is correct, copy the text in the Data to supply to CA panel to the clipboard. - 6.
+Apply for a Certificate: - Connect to the CA's web site. - Start the Self Certificate request procedure. - When prompted for the request data, copy this data (including "-----BEGIN CERTIFICATE REQUEST-----" and "-----END CERTIFICATE REQUEST-----") from this screen to the CA's form. - Submit the CA's form. - If there are no problems, the Certificate will then be issued. - 7.
+After obtaining a new Certificate, as described above, you need to upload it the Broadband VPN Gateway.
+Click the "Next" button to see the screen below.